AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 The use of your own data and submission of data to your course instructors is the responsibility of you and the instructors.

-See :doc:`the separate privacy policy document <jupyterhub-privacy>` for longer, less useful information.
+See :doc:`the separate privacy policy document <jupyterhub/privacy-notice>` for longer, less useful information.